learn-co-curriculum/python-p4-how-the-web-works/README.md

 - HTTP Verbs.
 - HTTP Status Codes.

-In the coming lessons, we'll see how to use Flask to help set upa server that lets us use these different features of HTTP in Python, as well as how the database comes into play when building our server.
+In the coming lessons, we'll see how to use Flask to help set up a server that lets us use these different features of HTTP in Python, as well as how the database comes into play when building our server.